howsayhao/hj_reg_auto/README.md

     padding: 5px;">Figure 1.3 hierarchical register model</div>
 </center>

-The hierarchical register model bridges the front-end and the back-end of HRDA.
-The front-end parser ultimately generates this model, and everything in the back-end is based on it after some pre-processing.
+The hierarchical register model bridges HRDA Parser and Generator.
+Parser ultimately generates this model, and everything generated by Generator is based on it.

-For a detailed description of this model, see SystemRDL Compiler Documentation : <https://systemrdl-compiler.readthedocs.io/en/stable/index.html>
+For a detailed description of this model, see [SystemRDL Compiler Documentation](https://systemrdl-compiler.readthedocs.io/en/stable/index.html).

 #### **1.2.3 IP-XACT Importer**

-The IP-XACT importer relies on an open-source project [PeakRDL-ipxact](https://github.com/SystemRDL/peakrdl-ipxact), and involves the ability to translate from IP-XACT data exchange document format to a SystemRDL register model.
+The IP-XACT importer relies on an open-source project [PeakRDL-ipxact](https://github.com/SystemRDL/peakrdl-ipxact), and involves the ability to compile from IP-XACT data exchange document (.xml) format into a SystemRDL register model.

 Importing IP-XACT definitions can occur at any point alongside normal SystemRDL file compilation.
 When an IP-XACT file is imported, the register description is loaded into the SystemRDL register model as if it were an `addrmap` component declaration.
 Once imported, the IP-XACT contents can be used as-is, or referenced from another SystemRDL file.